superstreamlabs/memphis/README.md

 ## ⭐️ Why
 Working with data streaming is DIFFICULT.<br><br>

 As a developer, you need to build a dedicated pipeline for each data source,<br>
-work with schemas, formats, serializations, analyse each source individually,<br>
-enrich the data with other sources, constantly change APIs, and scale for better performance 🥵.<br>
-Beside that, it constantly crashes and it requires adaptation to different rate limits.<br>
-**It takes time and resources that you probably don't have.**<br>

-Message broker acts as the middleman and supports streaming architecture,<br>
-but then you encounter Apache Kafka and its documentation and run back to the monolith and batch jobs.<br>
-**Give memphis{dev} a spin before.**

-Working with data streaming is DIFFICULT.<br><br>

-As a developer, you need to build a dedicated pipeline for each data source,<br>
 work with schemas, formats, serializations, analyze each source individually,<br>